neana-tech/CodepathPreworkApp/README.md

 - Editing tools: Built-in filters, effects, and sounds that make creating professional-looking videos easy and engaging.
 - Community challenges: Viral trends and challenges foster creativity and encourage participation, making the app feel interactive and dynamic.

+MY App Idea

+The app I want to build is a price-tracking app designed for individuals with Celiac disease and gluten sensitivity.
+Gluten-free products are often expensive and not easily accessible.
+This app would allow users to search for gluten-free items, compare prices across different stores, and track discounts or sales.
+It could include features like user reviews for products, a barcode scanner to check if an item is gluten-free, and a personal shopping list to manage frequently purchased items.
+Additionally, the app could notify users of price drops or new products in their area, helping them save money and make informed choices.